-The City of Greater Dandenong has switched over 5320 old and inefficient mercury vapour street lights to modern energy efficient LED technology in the last 12 months, resulting in greenhouse gas emissions savings of 1974 tonnes annually.
+The City of Greater Dandenong has switched over 5320 old and inefficient mercury vapour street lights to modern energy efficient LED technology in 2015-16, resulting in greenhouse gas emissions savings of 1974 tonnes annually.
+During the period 2016-17, a further 765 inefficient mercury vapour lights will be replaced with modern efficient LED technology.
 This project is the largest energy reduction project in the Council’s history.

 The new technology installed expected to produce greenhouse gas emissions savings of 39,484 tonnes over the next 20 years.
 In addition, a total of $7.43 million will be saved over the 20-year period through reduced energy and maintenance costs.

 The lower energy consumption and lower greenhouse gas emissions provided through the new LED lights, provides better lighting outcomes for the community, including: